[The Tardis in the Matrix] Evangelicals

 Communicating the gospel is the business we Evangelicals are in - the frame is a minor matter.
 Devising paradigms of relevance to gather the lost is surely nothing less than heresy.
 Such ignores the power of the gospel, and will inevitably foster goats instead of sheep.

 I remember in the late 1950's learning how to pull all the leavers to get young people along to youth fellowship.
 And what I learnt was that this art-form is ephemeral - youthful religious enthusiasm quickly waned when they hit the secular world, with only a few remaining true to the faith.
 In the 60's through to 70's, these groups met before and after the liturgical Evening Prayer service.
 By the 90's, the evening service had became the youth fellowship meeting, shaped in the form of a religious cabaret.
 Of course, this meant that the young people were no longer churched in liturgy and so were unable to adapt to a liturgical Morning Prayer service when they got married.
-So, by the 00's, the only liturgical service found in Evangelical Anglican churches was the 8am Holy Communion, and even these are on the wane through the efforts of church-growth amalgamates and reforming puritans.
+So, by the 00's, the only liturgical service found in Evangelical Anglican churches was the 8am Holy Communion, and even these are on the wane.

-Of course, I do find it rather comical watching the same levers being pulled to build the Sunday Morning Cabaret, a model which is now commonly adopted by most evangelical protestant denominations (except the Uniting church which has gone liturgical - how weird!).
+Of course, I do find it rather comical watching the same levers being pulled to build the Sunday Morning Cabaret, a model which is now commonly adopted by most protestant denominations (except the Uniting church which has gone liturgical - how weird is that!
+Mind you, they get it wrong.
+Liturgy only works when repeated, eg., The Lord's Prayer).
 I do love it when the cabaret model finally throws out the pews and puts in coffee tables and chairs.
 And here's the rub, this is nothing more than an ephemeral art-form (sociological manipulation through group dynamics).

-Believe it or not, I am not suggesting that Sydney Evangelical Anglicans should become all liturgical again.
+Believe it or not, I am not suggesting that Evangelical Anglicans should become all liturgical again.
 That horse has long bolted.
 I'm actually not that fussed on liturgy.
-Nor am I suggesting that the nominal Anglican era was somehow superior to the church-growth era; both are just a cabaret of sorts!
+For ten years, while living on The Comboyne, I attended the Union Church and quite enjoyed the three-hymn sandwich.
+Nor am I suggesting that the nominal Anglican frame is superior to the church growth frame, although I certainly would argue that, when it comes to gospel outreach, a church in the marketplace model is far superior to the Sunday cabaret model.
 I'm simply making the point that Evangelical methodology transcends whatever frame it sits within because, given the sovereign grace of God, the gospel is the power of God unto salvation.
 Art-forms are in themselves ephemeral.
 That's why Evangelicals were happy to operate within an archaic church model.
-Whatever frame you find yourself in, you work within it, rather than busy yourself trying to build a deceivingly better frame, and do a whole lot of damage in the process (like closing down the branch church).
+Whatever frame you find yourself in, you work within it, rather than be deceived by the notion that the kingdom of God is progressed by a new and improved frame - "Unless the Lord builds the house, the builders labour in vain".

 Conclusion

 There is no evidence that our destruction of the Grand Old Lady has improved gospel effectiveness.
 The drive for purity, under the reformed banner, is anything but reformed.
 For many, grace has become a word rather than a gift.
 The drive for relevance, under the banner of gospel ministry, is anything but gospel ministry.
 It is little more than pragmatic number-crunching.
-In fact, we may just be growing are weeds.
+In fact, we may just be growing weeds.
 As far as the wider Anglican communion is concerned, our drive for change has isolated Evangelicals.
-Few bishops trust Evangelicals to serve under the Anglican banner these days.
-Worse still, we may be damning ourselves and our congregations.
-"After beginning with the Spirit, are you now trying to attain your goal by human effort?"
+Few bishops trust Evangelicals to serve under the Anglican banner these days - the worship tradition of the church would be killed off in a week and branch churches sold to fund a cabaret-style redevelopment of the main church.
+Worse still, we may be damning ourselves and our congregations; "After beginning with the Spirit, are you now trying to attain your goal by human effort?"
 Gal.3:3.

 Image: St.George's Anglican Church, Stanwell Park, Centenary service, 2014.